Blue, pink, green or other coloured water

 Green water icon

-If your water is blue, pink, green or any other unusual bright colour, please do not drink or use your water for cooking
+If your water is blue, pink, green or any other unusual bright colour, please follow our advice contained in the sections below.

 • Blue/green water can indicate elevated levels of copper in your water.
 This is most common where newly installed copper pipework has been installed in your property.
 After a few days of use, a protective layer should form inside the copper pipe as it ‘settles in’ which will stop the colour.
 In some instances of older properties, it could indicate a problem with the electrical bonding.